Supporting Affordable Rental Housing

 Operating A Sound Business

-Since the launch of our multifamily business in 1993, we have provided more than $290 billion in financing for about 60,000 multifamily properties.
+Since the launch of our multifamily business in 1993, we have provided more than $316 billion in financing for about 61,000 multifamily properties.
 Our business is built on effective risk management and prudent credit underwriting.
-We have among the industry’s lowest delinquency rate and credit losses on our $138 billion loan portfolio.
-In contrast, the recent delinquency rates on non-Freddie commercial mortgage-backed securities are much higher by a factor of 50 or more.
+We have among the industry’s lowest delinquency rate and credit losses on our loan portfolio.
 What’s more, unlike many others, our Multifamily business did not experience dramatic losses during the economic downturn.
 Instead, we provided strong returns to taxpayers and have produced several billion in earnings since 2010.